 The Tynehead dog off-leash area offers a range of open space for open running and play, as well as a 750m off-leash pathway ideal for jogging with your dog.
 There are some on-leash paths that connect with the off-leash area, so keep an eye out for signs which indicate when to get the leash on.
 As this is a regional park, be aware of the Metro Vancouver Canine Code of Conduct.

-Explore the other dog off-leash parks across the City.
+Explore more dog off-leash parks in Surrey.